Originally announced in February 2017, the Badger Promise is a commitment to Wisconsin resident, first-generation college students.

 The financial aid commitment will cover the full cost of tuition and segregated fees for the number of credits that a student chooses to take.
 However, it will only be available for two (2) or four (4) semesters (depending on student eligibility for the Federal Pell Grant).

 What grants/scholarships will a Badger Promise student receive?

-Structured as a last-dollar award, Badger Promise will supplement the gap between any merit or need-based aid offered outside of this program and the full cost of tuition and segregated fees.
+Structured as a last-dollar award, Badger Promise will supplement the gap between any scholarships or grants offered outside of this program and the full cost of tuition and segregated fees.
+Institutional scholarships (i.e. from UW-Madison Schools/Colleges/Departments) will be excluded from the calculation with the exception of UW-Madison scholarships that either cover a student’s full cost of tuition and segregated fees or that are paid from the Athletic Department.
 If the student receives other merit-based aid from any source, these awards would be considered in determining the gap between current grant/scholarship aid and the full cost of tuition and segregated fees.

 This also means that although a student is getting the Badger Promise commitment, they may not have a “Badger Promise Grant” included as part of their financial aid award.

 Are scholarships from private sources used to calculate the student’s gap?

 Yes, all sources of gift aid (grants or scholarships) from private sources are included in the calculation.
 If a student receives additional funding from any source after the gap between current grant/scholarship aid and the full cost of tuition and segregated fees is calculated, students will still have their tuition and segregated fees covered, but any amount of “Badger Promise Grant” may be reduced or canceled.

 If the student is getting a private scholarship that covers their tuition and segregated fees, can s/he use the Badger Promise for future semesters?